mnalbantov/task_management/README.md

 - Migrations & Fixtures
 - Custom Query Paginator & Knp Paginator

+Note: _Not used Forms & FormTypes neither built-in Symfony Form Request Handler & Twig template engine_

 ## Workflow
 1. As Project is created, it's with **New** status by default.
 2. Task can be created/assigned only for opened projects (_i.e not failed or completed_).
-3. When task is created/updated it's reflect on Project status and time frame.
+3. When task is created/updated it reflects on Project status and time frame.
 4. - Task status is updated to **In Progress** and End date is set for the task.
    - The project overall timeframe has been updated, based on the tasks.
 5. If task is updated, but deadline for the project is missed, it will automatically mark as Failed.
 6. **Done** is considered as all the Project  tasks are completed in time.
 7. Duration represents the time frame in tasks for particular project.
-_Not used Forms & FormTypes neither built-in Symfony Form Request Handler & Twig template engine_
 ## Endpoints & Examples

-- Web View based endpoints
+- Web View based endpoints & examples

 ![img.png](img.png)
-http://localhost:8080/web/projects/ [GET] list of projects
+http://localhost:8080/web/projects/ [**GET**] list of projects

-http://localhost:8080/web/projects/25/tasks [GET] list of tasks per project
+http://localhost:8080/web/projects/25/tasks [**GET**] list of tasks per project

 - API Based Endpoints